mij/uBlogger/exampleSite/content/posts/theme-documentation-extended-shortcodes/index.en.md

 }
 {{< /echarts >}}

-### Using the `echarts_file` shortcode
+### Using `echarts` Standalone

-With this shortcode, you store the chart definition in an own file, and then reference this file within your post.
+In this mode you store the chart definition in an own file, and then reference this file within your post.

+{{< admonition type=warning >}}:warning: This mode requires you to format chart specifications in JavaScript format, which is the format used for all official examples in the [echarts gallery](https://echarts.apache.org/examples/en/index.html).{{< /admonition >}}

-It allows you to:
+This mode allows you to:

 - Reuse a chart multiple times, without having to repeat the code.
 - Use JavaScript in your charts -- which is necessary for various transformations and visualMaps.